-Discover the basic parameters of power plants and calculate power after measuring amperage and voltage as electricity moves from the plant to the city.
+Discover the basic parameters of power plants and perform calculations using Ohm's Law to deduce the presence of resistance in wires over distance, as electricity moves from a plant to the city.

 Contents of this lesson plan

 1. Teacher Preparation

 2. Part One EXPLORE (directed inquiry)

 3. Part Two REFLECT (group discussion)

 4. Part Three ACCOMPLISH (the assigned task)

 5. Part Four CONNECT (to standards and real life)

 6. Student Worksheets